esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 Persistent Data:

-* RDBMS/ODBC - MongooseIM has a strong backend support for relational databases.
+* RDBMS - MongooseIM has a strong backend support for relational databases.
  Reliable and battle proven, they are a great choice for regular MongooseIM use cases and features like `privacy lists`, `vcards`, `roster`, `private storage`, `last activity` and `message archive`.
  Never loose your data.